Skip navigation

 Watch for These Furnace Problems This Winter

 Maintenance is also our chance to spot repair needs, and alert you to these needs so you can get them on your schedule sooner rather than later.
 Naturally, if you skip this annual furnace service in Hudson, IA, you can find yourself with a broken down system or increased wear and tear you weren’t expecting.
 So, what if you’ve already started using your heater, despite skipping maintenance?
+For guidance on dealing with a malfunctioning electric furnace, it’s essential to understand the early signs and know when to take action.

 Well for one, it’s not too late to schedule it now, so give us a call!
 In the meantime, read on for some signs to look out for that indicates you may have a problem.

-Strange Sounds
+What Strange Furnace Sounds Mean

 If you’ve had your furnace for even just a season, then you know the typical noises that come from it when it’s in operation.
 So if it starts to make any unusual sounds while it is running, then you should probably have a professional come inspect it as soon as possible.

 These noises can include clicking—this might indicate a cracked heat exchanger, which is a very dangerous problem to have and requires an immediate inspection and repair—banging, clanging, squealing, or scraping.
 Most of these problems indicate a component has become loose, or that there is increased friction due to a loss of lubrication.
+Unusual sounds like these are among the furnace symptoms you don’t want to ignore, as they often signal deeper issues that need quick intervention.

 One of the first indicators that homeowners notice their furnace is experience problems is a drop in output.
 Your furnace may be having trouble putting out enough heat for a few different reasons.
 It’s possible that the air filter in the furnace is clogged, which can happen if it isn’t changed often enough.
 This cuts off the majority of the airflow from entering the furnace, preventing it from circulating as much heat.